Cuba Mitchell

-Cuba Raul Mitchell (কিউবা রাউল মিচেল; born 23 November 2005) is a professional footballer who plays as a midfielder for Bangladesh Football League club Bashundhara Kings.
-Born in England, he plays for the Bangladesh national team.
+Cuba Raul Mitchell (কিউবা রাউল মিচেল; /bn/; born 23 November 2005) is a footballer who plays as a midfielder for Barwell.
+Born in England, he represents the Bangladesh national team.

 Early life

 Cuba was born on 23 November 2005, in Birmingham, England.
-He comes from a diverse background, with Jamaican ancestry on his father's side through his great-grandparents and Bangladeshi heritage from mother.
+He comes from a diverse background, with Jamaican ancestry on his father's side through his grandfather, whose parents emigrated from Jamaican, and Bangladeshi-Sylheti heritage from his mother.

 Club career

 Early career

 Having begun his career with Birmingham City, Cuba joined Sunderland on an initial two-year scholarship deal in 2022.
 While still a regular for Sunderland's Under-18s during the 2022–23 season, Cuba made his debut for the Under-21s.
 After recovering from injury in 2023, he went on to make 16 appearances for the Under-21 side in the 2023–24 season.
 On 4 July 2024, he signed his first professional contract with the club.
 In June 2025, he was named in the released players list by Sunderland.